-Recently, Staufenbiel directed the world premiere of Angel Heart by composer Luna Pearl Woolf, which was performed at Cal Performances in Berkeley, Carnegie Hall in New York City, and Festival del Sole in Napa Valley, California.
-In addition to opera, Staufenbiel also brings his cutting-edge brand of staging to theater and has shared a residency at the Banff Center for Arts and Creativity with Woolf, where they created an original theater piece – Mélange à trois – premiered in Montreal.
+Staufenbiel directed the World Premiere of Angel Heart by Luna Pearl Woolf which was performed at Cal Performances in Berkeley, Carnegie Hall, and Festival del Sole in Sonoma.
+In addition to opera, Staufenbiel also brings his unique brand of experimental staging to theater, and has shared a residency at Banff with composer Luna Pearl Woolf to create an original theater piece – Mélange à Trois- premiered in Montréal.

-Staufenbiel’s interdisciplinary approach to opera extends to the academic arena.Since 1999, he has directed the opera program at the University of California, Santa Cruz, where he has mounted a wide spectrum of award-winning productions ranging from traditional operas to original works by contemporary composers.
-Staufenbiel holds a DMA from the Eastman School of Music and resides in San Francisco.
+Staufenbiel’s interdisciplinary approach to opera extends to his academic activity.
+He recently left his position after seventeen years as the director of the opera program at the University of California, Santa Cruz, where he has mounted a wide spectrum of award winning productions ranging from traditional operas to original works by contemporary composers.
+Staufenbiel holds degrees in Philosophy and Music including a Doctorate of Musical Arts from the Eastman School of Music and currently resides in San Francisco.